iivanoo/covid-apps-observer/data/data_uk/reports/resources/appinventor.ai_david_taylor.Coronavirus_help2020___1.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="appinventor.ai_david_taylor.Coronavirus_help2020 5 reviews"/>
 </p>

+> I love it 💖 so simple to use and not confusing at all, I love that everything is in one place and from the people that we should be listening to and not from misleading sources (newspapers) x I love all you over 70's that was involved in making this great app x I am 28 and I couldn't of done anything like this well done guys stay safe 💋💋<br> :date: __2020-05-27 22:54:07__

+> This app is very good .<br> :date: __2020-05-26 02:43:22__

 > Brilliant app!
 Very informative and easy to follow.
 Highly recommend<br> :date: __2020-05-08 13:34:16__

 > Easy to use<br> :date: __2020-05-03 17:07:02__